pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.8 Schedule reminder*
 ***************************

-This message is sent to learners to remind them of an upcoming schedule.
+.. note:: This notification is periodically sent to learners to remind them of an upcoming schedule.
+The notification will be sent 3 days before the schedule start date.
+It can be configured how frequently to send the notification: every day, on selected day of the week or on selected day of the month.

 Variables that can be used in the body of this e-mail notification are:

 	* {{FirstName}} - learner's first name